Chevrolet Corvette (C2): 1963

 The 1963 Corvette Sting Ray not only had a new design, but also newfound handling prowess.
 The Sting Ray was also a somewhat lighter Corvette, so acceleration improved despite unchanged horsepower.
 For the 1963 model year, 21,513 units would be built, which was up 50 percent from the record-setting 1962 version.
 Production was divided almost evenly between the convertible and the new coupe – 10,919 and 10,594, respectively – and more than half the convertibles were ordered with the optional lift-off hardtop.
-Nevertheless, the coupe wouldn't sell as well again throughout the Sting Ray years.
+Nevertheless, the coupe would not sell as well again throughout the Sting Ray years.
 The closed Corvette did not outsell the open one until 1969, by which time the coupe came with a T-top featuring removable roof panels.
 Equipment installations for 1963 began reflecting the market's demand for more civility in sporting cars.
 The power brake option went into 15 percent of production, power steering into 12 percent.
-On the other hand, only 278 buyers specified the $421.80 air conditioning; leather upholstery – a mere $80.70 – was ordered on only 1,114 cars.
+On the other hand, only 278 buyers specified the $421.80 air conditioning; leather upholstery – which cost $80.70 – was ordered on only 1,114 cars.
 The cast aluminum knock-off wheels, manufactured for Chevy by Kelsey-Hayes, cost $322.80 a set, but few buyers checked off that option.
 However, almost 18,000 Sting Rays left St. Louis with the four-speed manual gearbox – better than four out of every five.